AMDonati/Getting_and_Cleaning_SamsungData_CourseraProject/README.md

 # Getting_and_Cleaning_SamsungData_CourseraProject
-This repo contains the script and codebook to issue a tidy dataset of Samsung Galaxy's accelerometers data. script name: "run_analysis.R"
+This repo contains the script and codebook to issue a tidy dataset of Samsung Galaxy's accelerometers data.
+Script name: "run_analysis.R" .
-Code book name: "CodeBook.md"
+Codebook name: "CodeBook.md" .

 ## Raw data used
 The raw data has been dowloaded from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip